grom72/daos/docs/admin/troubleshooting.md

 !!!
 WARNING : Please be careful and use this tool under supervision of DAOS support team.

-In case of PMEM device restored to healthy state, the ext4 filesystem created on each PMEM devices may need to verified and repaired if needed.
+In case of pmem device restored to healthy state, the ext4 filesystem created on each pmem devices may need to verified and repaired if needed.

 !!!
-Make sure that PMEM is not in use and not mounted while doing check or repair.
+Make sure that PMem is not in use and not mounted while doing check or repair.

 #### Use dmg command to stop the daos engines.